silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-2.md

 draft: true
 ---

-In [part 1]({{< ref "posts/deploying-elixir-on-ecs-part-1.md" >}}) of this series, we used terraform to build all of our required infrastructure in AWS.
+In [Part 1]({{< ref "posts/deploying-elixir-on-ecs-part-1.md" >}}) of this series, we used terraform to build all of our required infrastructure in AWS.
 Now we need to actually build an image, push it to our image repo and tell ECS to run it.
 This is pretty easy in most CI/CD services, we use Github Actions, but a similar solution can be used in CircleCI or TravisCI.

 # Containers and CI